cloud-custodian/cloud-custodian/docs/source/azure/examples/teamsnewresourcegroup-general-notifications.rst

 To run the policy, you must replace ``<your_webhook_here>`` with the correct url.

-For more information on how the event grid function works please see :ref:`azure_hostingoptions`
+For more information on how the event grid function works please see :ref:`azure_functionshosting`

 .. code-block:: yaml